 The roots of the Ramacham plant are also used to make these fans – I bet you’ve never had a medicinal fan before!
 When water is sprinkled over the fan, the breeze created by the fanning motion is fresh and fragrant.

 Some fans even come with a little motor, running the fan automatically.
 However, the hand-held version has been used in Kerala for centuries and is a traditional method to stay fresh during the hot summer months.
 This souvenir therefore uniquely combines beauty, tradition, and practicality!

 Bronze has traditionally played an essential role in Keralese households.
 Used to make anything from everyday kitchenware to ceremonial vessels and wick lamps, homes across the state were full of this metal.

 Bronze was the primary material used to produce pooja, or worship, articles.
 The Valkannadi, a mirror representing Lakshmi, goddess of prosperity; the kindi, a water container with a spouting nozzle; uruli, a broad and shallow cooking vessel; and the beautifully crafted thattu, plates, are all used for ceremonial purposes.

 15. Sandalwood figurine

-Sandalwood is a material beloved by sculptors throughout Kerala, favoured for its warm golden colour and long-lasting fragrance.
+Sandalwood is a material beloved by sculptors throughout Kerala, favored for its warm golden color and long-lasting fragrance.

 Sandalwood retains its fragrance for years, and merely sprinkling it with water can renew the scent and permeate any room with sandalwood aroma for days at a time.

 Any holiday in God’s Own Country is bound to be one to cherish and remember.
-So what could be better than bringing a memento of your time amongst the sun, sea, backwaters, palms and banana leaves back home with you!
+So what could be better than bringing a Kerala handicrafts memento of your time amongst the sun, sea, backwaters, palms, and banana leaves back home with you!